 Finally, so far, we have found this country is cash reliant.
 Credit cards are not accepted everywhere, and if they are, a minimum of an 18% foreign tax is applied.
 In addition, many times the credit card machines don’t work.
 Travelers checks, I understand, are worthless as well.
 Therefore, it is important to know where the SAFE ATMs are located on the island.
 One ATM is at the Petrol station next to the bank protected by armed guards just before reaching West End.
 Another safe ATM is at the cruise ship docks.

 Getting past the things to know and moving on to the fun, I’m pleased to report more great diving!
 Today we dove Green Outhouse and Fish Den.
 These two dive sites were very close to the hotel dock, thus our surface interval was back at the hotel again.
-A giant positive about our hotel was having the independent, yet on-site dive shop.
+A giant positive about our hotel, Blue Bahia, was having the independent, yet on-site dive shop.
 I really enjoyed this convenience.
 If we wanted our mask for snorkeling, we could take it from our dive locker.
 If we forgot something or wanted a snack, we could run upstairs to our room and get it.
 The restaurant offered a daily $5 diver’s special too!

 There was slightly less visibility today and a faint current due to all the wind, but the diving was still wonderful.
 Once again we spotted a variety of marine life including but not limited to a fireworm, turtles (one with a remora stuck to it), queen angelfish, tons of lobsters, honeycomb cowfish, eels, an eagle ray, brittle stars, trumpetfish, a school of blue tang, ocean triggerfish, algae, french angelfish, squid, a barracuda, a winged oyster, christmas tree worms, a plumed hairy crab, juvenile damselfish, indigo hamlets and the biggest king crab I’ve ever seen in my life.
 It’s claw was enormous and my photo doesn’t do it any justice.
 While the water distorts size and distance, the crab was hiding under a coral ledge with only its claw hanging out like a macho male driving the strip with his muscled arm hanging out the window.
 I feel like, though am not certain, we spotted that claw from 30 feet away, and it could be measured in feet not inches!
 I really can’t get over how big it was!!
 Just after spotting that big guy, we passed by another one, still large, but more true to size.
 We definitely enjoyed a few nice hours underwater, and the dive site, Fish Den, was quite special.